How to Participate

 Consider the special needs your child has.
 What might your child need to reach his or her full potential?
 What about adaptive equipment, feeding or self-help skills, help to move around, or help to communicate?

 Consider issues for which you would like help in finding the solution.
-For example, does your family like to go to the beach, but you’re concerned about how to take your child?
+For example: Does your family like to go to the beach, but you’re concerned about how to take your child?

-Transition in early intervention services means movement from one program to another, such as:
+Transitioning into Early Intervention means movement from one program to another, such as:

 From the hospital to your home